 And now of course my Presidential platform is Transform Government and Build Peace.
 My belief in the power of dialog is unshakeable and grounded in a respectful understanding of real world tensions and challenges.
 I know beyond any doubt that peacebuilders are working at every level and in every domain in every conflict zone around the world.
 This is often called multi-track diplomacy and as President I will bring to the forefront this worldwide network of peacebuilders.

 3. Building peace does not mean being stupid.
-No one can sweet-talk a bully; no one can negotiate with psychopaths and sociopaths that use beheadings, crucifixions, rape and enslavement as tactics of war.
-They have crossed a dark line; they are lost to us forever; they are not part of any peace talks; they must be confronted and defeated.
+No one can sweet-talk a bully so making deals assumes verification over trust.
+No one can negotiate with psychopaths and sociopaths that use beheadings, crucifixions, rape and enslavement as tactics of war.
+They have crossed a dark line; they are lost to us forever; they are not part of my peace talks.

 4. American foreign policy must be based on systems thinking and true partnerships.
 Systems thinking means foreign policy composed of strategies from many different points of view.
 For many decades, oil and defense companies, arms dealers and big money have held American foreign policy hostage.
 Decades of political advisers who have seen the world as “empires” or land and resources to be conquered have done great damage to our nation.
 The new path forward is foreign policy developed by integrating many different sets of knowledge including:

 - Military strategies carefully considered and always informed by experts in culture and history.

 - Diplomatic engagement as the ultimate goal of foreign policy with attention to the unseen peacebuilding that occurs at all levels of every community.